luvixsocial/DiscordRevolt/README.md

 WhiskerCat currently supports handling the following events:

 - **Message Create** - Triggered when a message is sent in a channel.
+- **Message Update** - Triggered when a message is updated.
+- **Message Delete* - Triggered when a message is deleted.
+- **ReactionAdd** - Triggered when a message receives a reaction.
+- **ReactionRemove** - Triggered when a message loses a reaction.
 - **Interaction Create (Discord only)** - Triggered when an interaction (such as a slash command) is executed.

 ## Status Management